 Share your screen and display Slido

-To begin, launch your video conference app (at Slido, we use Zoom) and start sharing your screen.
+To begin, launch your video conference app (such as Zoom, WebEx, MS Teams or Google Meet) and start sharing your screen.

 Afterwards, open the Present mode of your Slido event from Admin, so that your remote audience can see Slido displayed during the meeting.